Kkulkarni1/CAPG/README.md

 nucmer --sam-long=ref --mum target_A.fa target_B.fa
 ```

-2. We also subset the targeted regions from both reference whole genomes using SAMtools.
-Users can give prefix of the extracted regions using `-j` option.

 # Output <a name="output" />

 The genotyping output for each subgenome are stored in [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf), one per subgenome, if the `--vcf_files` command-line option is used.
+The name used to identify the current individual in the VCF file output can be provided with the `--name` option.
-In addition, the program will extract the target regions into FASTA files, by default called `extracted0.fsa` and `extracted1.fsa`, though you can change the prefix with the `-j` command-line option.
+In addition, the program will extract the target regions into FASTA files, by default called `extracted0.fsa` and `extracted1.fsa`, though you can change the prefix `extracted` with the `-j` command-line option.
 You will likely want to delete these files after genotyping is complete.
 The command also currently produces //a lot// of output to `stderr` that you may wish to capture and examine.